ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 A `DELETE /shares/$share_id` call can optionally include an `If-Match` header that specifies an `ETag` hash string.
 Make a `GET /shares/{share_id}` call and copy the `ETag` hash string from the response header.
 For more information, see [User tags for file shares](/docs/vpc?topic=vpc-file-storage-vpc-about#fs-about-user-tags).
 {: note}

-### Deleting file shares, accessor share bindings, or mount targets with Terraform
+### Deleting file shares or mount targets with Terraform
 {: #delete-file-share-terraform}
 {: terraform}

 Use the `terraform destroy` command to conveniently delete a remote object such as a file share.
 The following example shows the syntax for deleting a share.
 Substitute the actual ID of the share in for `ibm_is_share.example.id`.
-To delete a mount target or a share binding, use their IDs with the same command.
+To delete a mount target, use their IDs with the same command.

 ```terraform
 terraform destroy --target ibm_is_share.example.id